placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 **Note:** for [POST] and [PUT], ***address-id***, employee ms sends request to address ms to ask address related to address-id. a resilience is managed if address ms is down
 ## project-microservice
-list of **endpoints** exposed by k8s-kafka-avro-kong-bs-ms-project pod:
+list of exposed endpoints by **k8s-kafka-avro-kong-bs-ms-project** pod:
   - [GET] ```http://192.168.49.2:30800/project-api/``
   - [POST]```http://192.168.49.2:30800/project-api/projects```
   ***payload:***